 - Right now my favorite is the smaller mixed media journals (8 x 10 and 9 x 11). (medium-to heavy weight paper)

 - Mixed media journals can take drawing or acrylic paints, and water colour painting, pasting, layering….

 - If you like to experiment in your journals by layering, mixed media, and painting use medium to heavy paper which is 70 lb., 80 lb., or 90 lb. weight papers.
-You can see them here: Derwent Academy Canvas, and Paper
+This is the perfect weight paper: Derwent Academy Journal

 Tips for layering in your artwork

 In the image above there are several layers of acrylic paint.
 Working a section at a time, limiting too much water will help keep your paper from curling.
 So does the heavier weight papers.
 You can experiment with shapes (draw them freehand), color, practice drawing.
 Make backgrounds, and write over them with felt pens when they are dry.
 Just set up your creative space, and get experimenting, making art, and journaling.